A joint project of the UT-Austin Population Research Center and Economics Department.

 Population Growth

 In survey research, many women express a desire for two or more children, while citing economic and social constraints that lead them to expect to in fact have fewer.
-Does this gap represent an opportunity for innovations or policies to improve wellbeing by investing in children and parents?
+Does this gap represent an opportunity for innovations or policies to improve wellbeing by investing in children and parents and other caregivers?
 What will be the consequences for the economic and social welfare of future generations if low fertility becomes enduring negative population growth?

 Social Welfare Functions and Population Ethics for Policy Evaluation

 Important theoretical tools exist to evaluate social welfare in a way that aggregates the wellbeing of everyone equally.
-But tools developed at the research frontier are not widely used in public economics and social policy.
-Moreover, important theoretical questions remain.
+And compelling arguments in the social welfare and ethics literature establish that the wellbeing of animals and future generations matter just as much as the welfare of people alive today.
+But public economics and social policy evaluation has not widely adopted these tools and insights.
 How can population social welfare functions that value the interests of everyone become more widely-used tools in policy evaluation?

 People